MicrosoftDocs/memdocs/sccm/core/clients/manage/tutorial-co-managed-new-devices.md

 ### External certificates:
 - CMG server authentication certificate.
 This certificate is an SSL certificate from a public and globally trusted certificate provider.
 For example, but not limited to, DigiCert, Thawte, or VeriSign.
 You'll export this certificate as .PFX file with Private Key.

-We'll guide you on how to configure the request for this certificate.
+- Later in this tutorial we provide guidance on how to configure the request for this certificate.

 ### Permissions
 Throughout this tutorial, use the following permissions to complete tasks: